-Access to the UK archaeological sites GPS locations and maps does require the purchase of a subscription to the ARCHI UK database, which is current £39.95 per year.
+Access to the UK archaeological sites GPS locations and maps does require the purchase of a subscription to the ARCHI UK database, which is currently £42.50 per year.

 Click here to return to ARCHI UK's search page.

-Club and Society subscriptions start at £150 per annum.
+Academic (University) online subscriptions start at £225 per annum.

-Institutional online subscriptions start at £225 per annum.
+School online subscriptions start at £41.50 + VAT per annum.